What can you do with goat milk?

 If you haven’t noticed I’m on a hygiene trend here.
 So far we’ve worked on body soap, lotion, and now we are on to your lips.
 Our lips can become so dry from exposure to the sun and wind during colder months.

-But we don’t have to stand by and let the elements leave us dry.
-And we don’t have to depend on store bought products either.
+However, we don’t have to stand by and let the elements leave us dry.
+And we don’t have to depend on store-bought products either.
 Instead, you can pull out your trusty goat’s milk and make this recipe.
+Also, try more and different lip balm recipes on our DIY lip balm post.

-So if you are unfamiliar with flan it is basically a sponge cake filled with some delicious filling.
-Well, you can make flan with your goat’s milk and here is how you get started.
+If you are unfamiliar with flan it is basically a sponge cake filled with some delicious filling.
+Well, you can make flan with your goat’s milk, and this recipe shows you how.

 21. Mexican Candy